-The District also includes a Stormwater Steering Committee typically consisting of the Superintendent of Schools or his designated representative, the Stormwater Coordinator, the Consultant, the Website Coordinator and a key Student/Staff Representative.
-The Stormwater Steering Committee meets annually at a kickoff meeting where the SWMP is reviewed.
+The District shall also include a Stormwater Steering Committee typically consisting of the Superintendent of Schools or his designated representative, the Stormwater Coordinator, the Consultant, the Website Coordinator and a key Student/Staff Representative.
+The Stormwater Steering Committee shall meet annually at a kickoff meeting where the SWMP is reviewed.